Corona regulations of the patent and trade mark offices (as of 05.04.2022)

-In connection with the spread of COVID-19, the offices have issued corresponding regulations concerning the observance of time limits.
+In connection with the spread of COVID-19, the offices have issued corresponding regulations.

 German Patent and Trade Mark Office (DPMA)

-Time limits set by the DPMA in ongoing proceedings (e.g. for responses to office actions) were extended until 4 May 2020.
+Time limits set by the DPMA in ongoing proceedings (e.g. for responses to office actions) had been extended until 4 May 2020.

 German Federal Patent Court (BPatG)